Birdsville: Amenities

 Birdsville Library is at 29 Burt Street and is operated by the Diamantina Shire Council.

 The town is situated near a billabong.
 A pontoon was built at Burt Street on the north bank of the billabong to facilitate swimming and non-powered boating activities.
 It is managed by the Diamantina Shire Council.
 In 2012, the billabong became home to a stray freshwater crocodile, which was subsequently removed and relocated by park ranger Don Rowlands.

 Events

 The annual Birdsville Races are held in September in aid of the Royal Flying Doctor Service.
-The town's tiny population is augmented by between 7000 and 9000 people for the two-day event, and hundreds of aircraft fill the town's 1700 m airstrip.
+The town's tiny population increases by between 7000 and 9000 for the two-day event, and hundreds of aircraft fill the town's 1700 m airstrip.
 In 2010, the races were cancelled for the first time in the event's history due to rain.

 The Big Red Bash is an annual three-day music festival held in July at a site 35 km west of the town of Birdsville.
 Attendees camp at the site.

 The Simpson Desert Bike Challenge also traditionally finishes in Birdsville in October every year.

 The Big Red Run is held at Birdsville during the winter tourist season.
 It was last held in 2018.